sanskrit/raw_etexts_english/blogs/manasataramgini/2007-04-15_our-lessons-from-the-subversion-of-russia.md

 +++
-title = "Our lessons from the subversion ofxa0Russia"
+title = "Our lessons from the subversion of Russia"

 +++
 Begins